 Chances are, if you’re an entrepreneur, you will have to fire someone.
 Same goes for managers and executives.
 And if you’re neither, there’s a chance that you may be fired.
+The news is never easy to give or receive, but it will work out.
 I think this process is a great metaphor for life and how we handle relationships and people.

 Listen to the show

 What You will discover

 - The hardest firing decision I had to make.